yashhkheni/YashsBookStore1/YashsBookStore/README.txt

 >Added new Area called "Admin" in Areas folder
 >Done the files moving into here and there.
 >Deleted the Controllers Folder.

+7:43PM
+>Finally.
+Done with the Part-1 of the Assignment yet not finished. good grief.